vippsas/vipps-partner/README.md

 # Vipps Partners

-💥 Work in progress! 💥
+💥 Work in progress!
+"Star" this repository to get updates. 💥

-Document version: 0.14.8.
+Document version: 0.14.9.

 # Table of Contents